scott-knight/linux-on-windows-11/customize-linux.md

 ## Copy the .zshrc Content

-Replace the entire `.zshrc` file with this code:
+Using VIM, replace the entire `.zshrc` file with this code:

 ```zsh
 # If you come from bash you might have to change your $PATH.